 At the W. Galen Weston Centre for Food, students of the highest calibre are taught to treat all ingredients with deep respect.
 The philosophy of teaching through experience makes the connected restaurant, Bistro '67, a robustly creative environment, which comes through loud and clear in the menu items served each night.
 Although the student chefs and servers are learning, the products of their work are filtered through the lens of chef Raul Sojo’s vision, making the menu cohesive and complementary.
 The commitment to local agriculture and fresh ingredients means you are getting the best of the best when you eat at Bistro '67, and all the while you’re helping train the next best chefs and restaurateurs of Canada.
 The restaurant is innovative as well, offering a slew of gluten free, vegan and vegetarian dishes that will only enhance the chef’s skill and understanding of flavor.

 When you visit Bistro '67, you are truly becoming a part of the Whitby and Ontario community — and that’s exactly what the restaurant hopes.
 With community services such as an affordable weekly community-supported agriculture box, the vision of Bistro '67 is to bring the region together through food and drink.
 The restaurant also hosts events periodically, so make sure to check its website for updates before your visit.
 For anyone wishing to sample this tasty food in their pajamas, the restaurant offers several takeaway options that will bring luxury to your accommodation.
-Cheese and wine boards, fresh loaves of bread and family-sized chicken dinners show what Bistro '67 is really about — the food!
+Cheese and wine boards, fresh loaves of bread and family-sized chicken dinners show what Bistro '67 is really about — the food.

 Enjoy one of Bistro '67’s delectable menu items, or simply have a drink and watch the magic unfold in the stunningly decorated restaurant space.
 The view into the kitchen gives visitors a chance to see the fruits of Sojo’s teachings happen in real time, and makes for fascinating dinner entertainment.
 While you’re in the area, be sure to check out Whitby’s gorgeous waterfront or the nearby Lynde Shores Conservation Area.
-There’s no shortage of swanky restaurants in Whitby and the neighbouring Oshawa, so you can enjoy a high end meal every night of your visit.